 Upon the arrival of your imported vehicle in Hong Kong, you should approach the following Vehicle Examination Centre to arrange for the vehicle examination.
 You are required to bring along with the approval letter issued by the Environmental Protection Department to show that your car has complied with the vehicle exhaust emission and noise emission standards and pay the appropriate fee for vehicle examination :-

 If you are eligible for the exemption from compliance with the vehicle emission standard as stated in Step 1 above, you should bring along with the approval letter of exemption issued by the Environmental Protection Department for making the appointment of vehicle examination at the Examination Centre.
-All imported used cars, including new cars imported for personal use, should undergo smoke test during vehicle examination.
+All imported vehicles equipped with internal combustion engine, including new cars imported for personal use, should undergo emission test during vehicle examination if necessary.
 Your car will be issued with a Certificate of Roadworthiness by the Examination Centre if it can pass the vehicle examination.

-You are highly recommended to visit the following website for checking any requirements that may be applicable to your imported vehicle :-www.td.gov.hk/en/public_services/vehicle_examination/vehicle_examination/index.html
+You are strongly recommended to visit this website for checking any requirements that may be applicable to your imported vehicle.

 Step 4 : Vehicle Registration and Licensing